kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/03 - Is rebuilding a ruin preservation or reinvention/03 - Is rebuilding a ruin preservation or reinvention.md

 where file.name != "03 - Is rebuilding a ruin preservation or reinvention"
 ```

 In my opinion, it depends.
-If the old building was completly destr
+If the old building was completely destroyed, and nothing was left except memories — it’s something new.

+But if it’s like the White House or Stonehenge, where it was never fully destroyed and you just